| Back |

 A will gives Nicholas’s father as Edward Denyer, who died abt 1628.
 Again most of the Denyers in my direct line left wills.

-Now Jane Bicknall/Bicknold may actually be from Godalming, despite the London marriage.
-This is still to be worked on, but tentatively it seems that Jane was daughter of George Denyer and Jane Stedman.
-They married on 31.1.1594 at Bramley, though apparently no children were born until 1603, Jane was baptised in 1608.
-I suspect this is the case as Henry Denyer appoints as overseer his friend George Bicknold of Wyke.
+Now Jane Bicknall/Bicknold is actually from Godalming, despite the London marriage.
+Jane was daughter of George Denyer and Jane Stedman, and George entered into some legal documents with Henry.
+George Denyer married on 31.1.1594 at Bramley, though apparently no children were born until 1603, Jane was baptised in 1608.
+Also Henry Denyer appoints as overseer his friend George Bicknold of Wyke.
 Additionally George Bicknold of Catteshall has George Bignold as a witness for his will and John Stedman names George Bicknold as his father in law in his (John's) will.